TimothyByrd/ChaosHelper/README.md

 To run two copies of Path of Exile while using the tool, run one PoE using the stand alone client and one PoE using the Steam client, and configure `processName` (and `clientTxt`) for the copy you want the tool to go with.

+`removeOnlyTabPattern` ("Remove-only") sets the text used to determine if stash tabs are remove-only so the tool can ignore those tabs.
+Translate this if you use the web site in a language other than English.

+`areaEnteredPattern` ("] : You have entered ") is the text marker used when tailing client.txt to determine when a character change areas.
+Translate this if you use the PoE client in a language other than English.

+`soundFileVolume` (50) sets the volume of the sound alert for when the filter is updated.
+It can be an integer from 0 to 100.

+`scrollBuffer` (0) sets a minimum number of wisdom/portal scrolls to have in the currency tab.
+The default value of 0 disables this.
+For example, if this value is set to 100 and there are 90 scrolls of wisdom and 110 portal scrolls in the currency tab, then when the loot filter is next written, it will include a Show block for wisdom scrolls, but not portal scrolls.
+Turning this on will also turn on showing orbs of transmutation and augmentation, as well as currency shards.
+The loot filter will not be automatically re-written just to add/remove the scroll blocks - use a force update in that case.
+Since the code specifically looks for the text "Scroll of Wisdom" and "Portal Scroll", it will only work when using the PoE website in English.

+`scrapBuffer` (0)" sets a minimum number of scraps/whetstones to have in the currency tab.
+The default value of 0 disables this.
+For example, if this value is set to 100 and there are 90 armourer's scraps and 110 blacksmith's whetstones in the currency tab, then when the loot filter is next written, it will include a Show block for armourer's scraps, but not blacksmith's whetstones.
+The loot filter will not be automatically re-written just to add/remove the scrap blocks - use a force update in that case.
+Since the code specifically looks for the text "Armourer's Scrap" and "Blacksmith's Whetstone", it will only work when using the PoE website in English.

 `stashPageXYWH` ([ 0, 0, 0, 0 ]) specifies the rectangle in the PoE client window where the stash tab grid is.
 It usually auto-determines correctly, but may need to be specified for certain monitors.